dharmab/8492sqdn.net/content/guides/falcon-bms/installation/_index.md

 [HOTAS Buyers Guide for Combat Flight simulation](../../hotas/)

-Some type of head tracker so you don’t have to use the mouse to look around.
+Some type of [head tracker](../../headtracker/) so you don’t have to use the mouse to look around.

-Some recommended options:

-- [TrackHat Sensor V2](https://www.trackhat.org/sensorv2): Infrared camera based sensor. *Author’s personal favorite - better tracking than IRLED trackers in their experience.*
-- [DelanClip](https://delanengineering.com/), [GrassMonkey](https://grassmonkeysimulations.com/), [TrackNP](https://www.aliexpress.com/w/wholesale-tracknp.html): Infrared LED based sensors.
-Good precision and relatively affordable.
-- [JBC Head Tracker](https://jbcconsulting448679429.wordpress.com/), [SmoothTrack](https://smoothtrack.app/): Smartphone apps.
-Basic, but very affordable if you already have a phone with face unlock.
-JBC has a free trial and is $2 to unlock the full version.
-SmoothTrack is $10 and has more features specific to Apple devices, such as using AirPods for tracking.
-Both the Apple and Android app stores have refund policies.
-- [OpenTrack Neuralnet](https://github.com/opentrack/opentrack/wiki/AI-Face-Tracking): Standard webcam based sensor.
-Basic, but very affordable if you already have a webcam or can purchase one inexpensively.

-I do not recommend:

-- NaturalPoint TrackIR: Too expensive compared to competition.
-Fragile infrared light clip.
-Lower refresh rates than competition.
-Official software has not been updated in a long time, compared to OpenTrack receiving new quality of life features.
-- Tobii eye trackers.
-The head tracking is too coarse and oversmoothed for flight simulation.
-A real-life friend who tried to use one for flight simulation described it as feeling drunk.

 Alternatively, BMS has VR support.
 See my DCS VR headset guide for some good choices for flight simulation: [VR Headset](../../dcs/performance/#virtual-reality)

 # Buy Falcon 4.0